Healthcare App Automated QA Testing Guide: What, How, Tools & Benefits

 - Integration tests

 Integration tests examine several components at the same time to determine how the application functions as a whole or how it interacts with hardware.

 As an example, you have a medicine delivery healthcare app.
 It would check whether your medicine delivery app sends a confirmation message or email to the customer when they make a purchase.

 It is used to check the stability, speed, and reliability of your app under a specific workload- like the app being used by multiple people at the same time.

-If your healthcare app is used in a hospital environment, let’s be honest you don't want the application to hang and stop caregivers from doing their work because that delay can cost someone’s life.
+If your healthcare app is used in a hospital environment, you wouldn't want the application to hang and stop caregivers from doing their work because that delay might cost someone’s life.

 - Data-driven tests

 Healthcare apps work with data that is made up of specific patient details such as names, phone numbers, and birth dates.